doehry/physics-collection-lg/README.md

 2. Create a database for WordPress on your web server, as well as a MySQL (or MariaDB) user who has all privileges for accessing and modifying it.
 3. Rename wp-config-sample.php to wp-config.php, then edit the file and add your database information.
 4. Run the WordPress installation script by accessing the URL in a web browser.
-5. Activate the plugin physics-collection-lg.
+5. Activate the plugin Physics Collection LG.
-6. Change the theme to physics-collection-lg.
+6. Change the theme to Physics Collection LG.